What is NPWT?

 Wounds with little necrosis that show some signs of granulation tissue here and there often respond well to NPWT treatment.
 If there is exposed bone or exposed tendon in the wound bed, you will need some experience to use NPWT in these wounds.
 Tendons and bones do not respond well to NPWT treatment, and you can actually harm these structures if you are not careful.
 We will discuss these scenarios later on in the chapter.

 When used incorrectly, NPWT can cause harm to the patient.
 One of the biggest dangers is turning off or disconnecting the suction pump for several hours.
-The airtight dressing, which an NPWT dressing is, will turn into a greenhouse for bacteria.
-Within a few hours, high concentrations of pathogenic bacteria can develop under the plastic film and, in some cases, cause severe infections and septicemia.
+The airtight dressing, which an NPWT dressing is, will create a greenhouse-like environment for bacteria.
+Within a few hours, high concentrations of pathogenic bacteria can develop under the plastic film, and in some cases, this can cause severe infections and septicemia.

-There are several contraindications concerning the use of NPWT, and it is essential that you are aware of these before you start using NPWT.
-We will discuss the indications/contraindications later on in the chapter.
+There are several contraindications associated with the use of Negative Pressure Wound Therapy (NPWT), and it is essential to be aware of these before initiating NPWT.
+We will discuss the indications and contraindications later in the chapter.

 How does NPWT work?

-When cells in the wound bed are exposed to a vacuum effect, they experience a mechanical deformation.
+When cells in the wound bed are subjected to a vacuum effect, they undergo mechanical deformation.
 The suction effect pulls on the cells, thus stimulating cell division.
-Under ideal conditions ( i.e., young patient and clean wound), we sometimes see granulation tissue developing at 5-10 x the speed of natural tissue formation.
+Under ideal conditions (i.e., a young patient and a clean wound), we sometimes see granulation tissue developing at 5-10 times the speed of natural tissue formation.

-Studies show that NPWT stimulates the growth of new blood vessels in the wound bed ( angiogenesis).
-The suction also removes exudate and, in that way, keeps the wound cleaner.
-Many strains of bacteria do not thrive well in a sub-atmospheric environment, and the bacterial burden is often lower when using NPWT.
+Studies show that negative pressure wound therapy (NPWT) stimulates the growth of new blood vessels in the wound bed, a process known as angiogenesis.
+The suction also removes exudate, keeping the wound cleaner in the process.
+Many strains of bacteria do not thrive well in a subatmospheric environment, and the bacterial burden is often lower when using NPWT.

-When the wound has filled up with nice granulation tissue, it is time to stop the NPWT and use another treatment modality to encourage skin cells to migrate onto the granulation tissue.
-The exception to this rule is when we place a split-thickness skin graft onto the granulated wound.
+When the wound has filled with healthy granulation tissue, it is time to discontinue the negative pressure wound therapy (NPWT) and use an alternative treatment modality to encourage skin cells to migrate onto the granulation tissue.
+The exception to this rule is when a split-thickness skin graft is placed onto the granulated wound.
 Using NPWT for about 5-7 days over the skin graft will help the graft attach to the wound bed.

-Video 2 An interactive case-based discussion by HMP Education about different aspects of NPWT.
-This video is over an hour long, but is worth watching as it contains several perals of knowledge.
+Video 2: An interactive case-based discussion by HMP Education about different aspects of NPWT.
+This video is over an hour long, but it is worth watching, as it contains several valuable insights.
 Copyright: HMP Education https://www.youtube.com/watch?v=lPtU-rMg34w

 Key principles of NPWT